savannahmarshall/Professional-README-Generator/newREADME.md

 Contributing guidelines.

 ## Tests
-Test instructions
+Test instructions.

 ## Questions
-If you have any questions about the project, please contact me directly!
+If you have any questions about the repo, please contact me directly!

 Email: savvymarshall@gmail.com

 GitHub: [savannahmarshall](https://github.com/savannahmarshall)